An Ostomate's Conversation with God: Seeking Hope and Understanding

 iMacG5

 Hey Magoo, I read your message again and thought I might reply without reverting to my original post.
 We change.
-Hopefully we mature and get closer to answers to questions we might have had forever.
+Hopefully, we mature and get closer to answers to questions we might have had forever.
 For starters, we're at a disadvantage because we can only think as people.
-Now, compared to the entire universe and everything in it, we're pretty insignificant and to attempt to understand how it all came to be is way beyond my ability.
-Sure, there's the big bang and whatever.
+Now, compared to the entire universe and everything in it, we're pretty insignificant, and to attempt to understand how it all came to be is way beyond my ability.
+Sure, there's the Big Bang and whatever.
 So take God out of it and what do we have?
-We have something that came from somewhere or something and that was the beginning and here we are now.
+We have something that came from somewhere or something, and that was the beginning, and here we are now.
 I ask, what was before the beginning?
 To me, religion could be very different from faith in a Supreme Being.
 We can't relate to that divine entity because we're only human beings.
 We've developed things to believe in.
 We've defined things as good or bad.
-We decide what's just or unfair and we ask God to fix things for us sometimes.
+We decide what's just or unfair, and we ask God to fix things for us sometimes.
 I agree, Magoo, that this God we refer to is way too busy to pick you or me out of a crowd and hurt or help us on a whim or because we might have prayed real hard or just to show off.
 The prayer thing was my thought.
-You refer to life as this thing, existence, a self-regulating system and no real purpose except for it to be.
+You refer to life as this thing, existence, a self-regulating system with no real purpose except for it to be.
 But then you tell us of your selfless caring for your brother-in-law, the pleasure you brought him, the relief for your sister.
 YOU made it possible for him to live almost three years beyond expectations.
 YOU did that!
 Where did you get that strength, that energy and knowledge, that ability to actually extend another's life and make it pleasurable?
 Oh, from your life, your existence, that self-regulating system you've been part of?
-Suppose you were actually created or designed to absorb experiences, evaluate remedies, choose appropriate solutions based on priorities and all the other things you did so very well?
-What created or designed you to be that capable.
-We could just accept that stuff happens but I prefer to think stuff is allowed to happen.
+Suppose you were actually created or designed to absorb experiences, evaluate remedies, choose appropriate solutions based on priorities, and all the other things you did so very well?
+What created or designed you to be that capable?
+We could just accept that stuff happens, but I prefer to think stuff is allowed to happen.
 By whom or what?
-Not sure I'll learn that in this lifetime but I believe I'm allowed (maybe even expected) to use whatever skills I have to make my life and that of those around me as comfortable and rewarding as possible.
+Not sure I'll learn that in this lifetime, but I believe I'm allowed (maybe even expected) to use whatever skills I have to make my life and that of those around me as comfortable and rewarding as possible.
 That, given my limitations as a human being.
 Why do I believe this?
-It seems right to me and it doesn't hurt anyone.
+It seems right to me, and it doesn't hurt anyone.
 You seem to have done very well in the “doing” part.
 We might just think differently.
 Then, maybe not.
-I've got so much more to say about this but I'm annoying myself to a new level of discomfort.
+I've got so much more to say about this, but I'm annoying myself to a new level of discomfort.
 I can only imagine how you must feel.
 So before I contradict myself irreparably, I'll just thank you again and hope we continue to learn.
 Respectfully, Mike

 dls